Investment in Sovereign Gold Bond (SGB) for 2022-23

 Do I need to hold physical gold if I invest in gold bonds?

 You do not need to hold physical gold in case of gold bonds.
 Holding Certificate will be issued towards investment and not the physical gold.
+It is one of the advantages of buying gold digitally through sovereign gold bonds.

 Do you get Loan against Sovereign Gold Bonds?